jakeh12/rpi-backlight/README.md

 Thanks for using this program.
 Feel free to modify, improve, and share.
-Linux spirit.
+Open source spirit.